 Laura Epler is an internationally established contemporary artist.
 She studied studio art at the Parsons School of Design, Paris campus.
 She holds undergraduate and graduate degrees in Cultural and Intellectual History and is a member of Phi Beta Kappa.

 Ms. Epler has been an active studio artist for over thirty years.
 Her work has been and is currently on exhibit in Paris, Barcelona, Berlin, Cuzco, Toronto, Chicago, San Francisco, Oakland, Los Angeles, Santa Fe, Washington D.C. , Art Basel Miami, Boca Raton, and Brooklyn, New York.
+Ms. Epler is currently showing at the Bellini Museum in Florence Italy.

 Her work ranges from large mixed media pieces to paintings, collage, small constructions and Word Works that feature her original writings with associated paintings.